I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksstreampointerclone.md

 <p><b>KsStreamPointerClone </b>returns either STATUS_SUCCESS, indicating that the cloning operation completed normally, or an appropriate error code.</p>

 ## -remarks
 <p>The resulting clone initially refers to the same data frame as the original stream pointer and is in the same state (locked or unlocked).
 Adding a clone stream pointer referencing a data frame increments the reference count on that particular frame.
 Note that the frame in question, and therefore the IRP to which the frame belongs, is not completed until the reference count drops to zero.</p>

 <p>You can use the <i>ContextSize</i> parameter of this call to minimize allocation calls.</p>

-<p>Also see <a href="NULL">Stream Pointers</a>.</p>

-<p>The resulting clone initially refers to the same data frame as the original stream pointer and is in the same state (locked or unlocked).
-Adding a clone stream pointer referencing a data frame increments the reference count on that particular frame.
-Note that the frame in question, and therefore the IRP to which the frame belongs, is not completed until the reference count drops to zero.</p>

-<p>You can use the <i>ContextSize</i> parameter of this call to minimize allocation calls.</p>